-However, walking can sometimes become a little repetitive (for both pooch and their human!) and so it’s always good to find new and interesting ways to exercise with your dog.
+However, walking can sometimes become a little repetitive (for both pooch and their human!) and so it’s always good to find new, interesting and different ways to exercise with your dog.
 As well as making exercise more fun for you, it can help strengthen different muscle groups in your pup too!

-So, here are a few ways to make exercising with your dog fun...
+So, here are a few ways to make exercising a dog fun and stimulating...

 Yep, you read that right!
 If you’re looking for a different way to exercise your dog, dog yoga or ‘Doga’ has great health benefits for both you and your pup!
 Your pup wouldn't use the same yoga moves as you do in human yoga (they’re going to be a natural at downward dog, huh?) but instead, you involve your furry friend in your positions, which can have a relaxing and calming effect on your dog, promoting the function of their central nervous system as well as helps enhance your bond.

 Hydrotherapy is often used to help dogs recover from surgery or a traumatic injury, but it’s beneficial for all pups!
-Swimming, in the same way it does for humans, can improve muscle tone, cardio stamina, and the movement in their joints without any excessive pressure on their bones!
+Swimming for dogs, in the same way it does for humans, can improve muscle tone, cardio stamina, and the movement in their joints without any excessive pressure on their bones!

-It’s also great for overweight dogs or dogs with arthritis, as it will help them burn calories without stressing their joints as running and walking does.
+It’s also great for overweight dogs, as swimming will help them burn calories without stressing their joints as running and walking can.
 If you’re concerned about your dog’s mobility, joint health, or weight, ask your vet about hydrotherapy, or other methods that might help them stay safe whilst active.

 If you want to find new ways to help your dog get the exercise they need, you could also set up your yard/apartment so that it’s full of activities and challenges for both their mind and body.
 You can buy tennis ball machines or obstacle courses to entertain them throughout the day!

-Try using buckets, boxes, pillow, and anything else you can find around the house!
+Try using buckets, boxes, pillows, and anything else you can find around the house!
 Some neighborhoods even have obstacle courses designed for dogs, so you could research the ones around your area to try!
 This is a very different way of exercising your dog, but can be a great, fun activity to do together.

 Mental stimulation is super important for your dog’s health.
 The aging process attacks all body systems and organs in a dog, including their brain.
 As your dog gets older, they can experience a loss of brain function and their behavior can drastically change - some even develop dementia!

 Brain training games are a great and natural way to keep a maturing dog’s mind active and help prolong their cognitive functioning… They can also be fun for their pet parent too, and can provide a different form of exercise for your dog.

 Introducing new toys and activities offers your dog mental stimulation whilst encouraging more interaction which is great for promoting their cognitive condition!